COGS108/Overview/COGS108-Syllabus.md

 # COURSE PROJECT

 Your course project will be completed in a group of 4-5 people.
-The reality of data science is that you will have to work with others on a team you didn't get to pick.
+The reality of data science is that most projects are completed in teams.
 You'll need to work together to communicate effectively, manage time, organize your projects, and accomplish a goal.
 People will have different knowledge and skills sets.
 It is your job as a group to work together to figure out how to maximize each group member's skills to make sure that your differences are helpful to accomplishing your goal, rather than a hindrance.
 For example, some of you will find the programming aspects of the class assignments very easy, while others will struggle.
 Alternatively, some of you may find experimental research and hypothesis testing intuitive, while others find it confusing and frustrating.
 It is best for your project if you choose a team with a mix of background and experience.

 ### Finding A Group